passth/devops-interview-services/pdf_miner/README.md

 # PDF miner

 A Python server that reads PDF files and returns the text content from the endpoint.
+Use the instructions at the parent folder to execute this application locally.

 ## Environment variables